Solving eigenvalue PDEs of metastable diffusion processes using artificial neural networks: Introduction

-where $f:\mathbb{R}^d \rightarrow \mathbb{R}$ is a test function.
 Under mild conditions (see Section~\ref{subsec-math-setting}), the operator $\mathcal{L}$ is self-adjoint with respect to a weighted inner product and it has purely discrete spectrum.
 Moreover, one can show that the eigenvalues of the problem \eqref{eigen-problem-rd} are all positive real numbers, except the trivial one ${\lambda_0=0}$ whose corresponding eigenfunction is $\varphi_0\equiv 1$.
-In this paper, we are interested in computing the first $K$ eigenvalues (in nondescending order) and the corresponding eigenfunctions of \eqref{eigen-problem-rd} for some integer $K \ge 1$, i.e., the eigenpairs $\{(\lambda_i, \varphi_i)\}_{1\le i \le K}$, where
+In this paper, we are interested in computing the first non-trivial $K$ eigenvalues (in non-decreasing order) and the corresponding eigenfunctions of \eqref{eigen-problem-rd} for some integer $K \ge 1$, i.e., the eigenpairs $\{(\lambda_i, \varphi_i)\}_{1\le i \le K}$, where

 Given $K \ge 1$, the main contribution of this paper is a novel numerical method for computing the eigenpairs $\{(\lambda_i, \varphi_i)\}_{1\le i \le K}$ of \eqref{eigen-problem-rd} by training artificial neural networks.
 Designing the loss function based on certain variational formulation of the eigenpairs of \eqref{eigen-problem-rd}, we propose a training task which computes multiple eigenpairs of the problem~\eqref{eigen-problem-rd} at once.
 The method can be applied to solving high-dimensional eigenvalue PDEs (i.e., $d$ is large) where the operator $\mathcal{L}$ is of the general form~\eqref{generator-l}.
 To overcome the metastability in sampling the training data according to $\mu$, a reweighting technique is proposed, which allows the use of biased training data sampled from a distribution other than $\mu$.